-- (1) This section applies to a dutiable transaction if - (a) duty was charged on the dutiable transaction under Chapter 2; and - (b) a transferee who was liable to pay duty in respect of the dutiable transaction - (i) was a foreign person at the time of the dutiable transaction; or - (ii) became a foreign person within the 3-year period after the dutiable transaction; and - (c) within the 3-year period after the dutiable transaction, dutiable property that was the subject of the dutiable transaction became primary production property. - (2) This section does not apply to a dutiable transaction if the dutiable property referred to in subsection (1)(c) was residential property at the time of the dutiable transaction.
+- (1) This section applies to a dutiable transaction if - - (a) duty was charged on the dutiable transaction under Chapter 2; and - (b) a transferee who was liable to pay duty in respect of the dutiable transaction - (i) was a foreign person at the time of the dutiable transaction; or - (ii) became a foreign person within the 3-year period after the dutiable transaction; and - (c) within the 3-year period after the dutiable transaction, dutiable property that was the subject of the dutiable transaction became primary production property. - (2) This section does not apply to a dutiable transaction if the dutiable property referred to in subsection (1)(c) was residential property at the time of the dutiable transaction. - (3) This section does not apply to a dutiable transaction if, at the time the dutiable property referred to in subsection (1)(c) became primary production property, the transferee referred to in subsection (1)(b) did not own an interest in the dutiable property.